- 17th – Self-employed estimated quarterly tax payment for Q4 of 2022 is due.

-- 31st– All Employers – Give your employees their copies of Form W2 for 2021.
-If an employee agreed to receive Form W2 electronically, have it posted on a website and notify the employee of the posting.
+- 31st– All Employers – Give your employees copies of Form W2 for 2022.
+If an employee agrees to receive Form W2 electronically, have it posted on a website and notify the employee of the posting.
+The due date for filing 2022 Forms W-2 and W-3 with the SSA is now Jan.
+31, 2023, whether you file using paper forms or electronically.

-- 1st – 1099-NEC for non-employee compensation must be filed with the IRS and furnished to contractors.
-If you are an independent contractor, you should receive a copy of the form around this date.
+- 31st – 1099-NEC for non-employee compensation must be filed with the IRS and furnished to contractors.
+Therefore, if you are an independent contractor, you should receive a copy of the form around this date.

 - 18th – TAX DAY!